You can transform a life this festive season

-Your support will enable more children, just like Nima and Dawa, to receive the medical care they desperately need.
+Your support will enable more disadvantaged children, from developing countries, to receive the medical care they desperately need.

 Sometimes surgery is needed to save a child’s life; sometimes to change it – enabling them to attend school, live, walk and run pain-free or simply to become a more active member of their community.